 25-28 June 2010

-Afterwards, it was photo time and we were encouraged to have photos with the happy couple, who obviously didn’t really know who we were, but we did.
-It was then nap time back at the hotel which provided a welcome relief from the sun, before heading back for the afternoon activities.
+Afterwards, it was photo time and we were encouraged to have photos with the happy couple.
+Obviously they didn’t really know who we were but we posed with them anyway.
+Photos done, our party headed back to the hotel for a brief break in activities.

-Sitting in the airport, I read the Free Book my travel buddy had picked up from a girl in Cairns.
-Basically, the idea is that you read it and leave it for someone else to pick up.
-You register online to say where you’ve left it and to mark its journey, which, in our books case, started in Dublin in 2006.
+The next day was the day the Gap Year Buddy and I were to leave Malaysia.
+We went off for a breakfast of nasi kandar before it was time to head to the airport and fly to Vietnam.
+Sitting in the airport, I read the “Free Book” that the Gap Year Buddy had picked up from a girl in Cairns.
+The idea is that you read it and leave it somewhere for someone else to pick up, read and pass on.
+You can even register online to say where you’ve left it and to mark its journey, which, in our book’s case, started in Dublin in 2006.
 I can only wonder where it is now.